Welcome to Tobernalt Holy Well Sligo

 Garland Celebrations At Tobernalt

 Garland Sunday celebratons evolved from the pagan festival of Lughanasa - the feast of harvest thanksgiving.
-Garland Sunday is therefore a fusion of Christain and Celtic traditions.
+This celebration takes place the last Sunday of July.
+Garland Sunday is a fusion of Christain and Celtic traditions.
 Garland Sunday may still serve as an occasion for thanksgiving but now with a Christian dimension.

 The Irish faithful today owe much in thanksgiving to the generations gone before them who worshipped at Tobernalt even duing penal times.
 Although Catholic emancipation enabled Catholics to once again worship in Churches and Chapels, many continued to flock to Tobernalt for private devotions.
 After many improvements the first Mass since penal times was celebrated at Tobernalt in 1921.